 Security Engines - Smart-Phish (Anti-Phishing)

 The Smart-Phish (Anti-Phishing) security engine is responsible for detecting phishing, suspected phishing, and spam emails.
-It analyzes various components of an email, such as attachments, links, sender reputation, domain analysis, OCR, and many more.
+It analyzes various components of an email, such as attachments, links, sender reputation, domain analysis, OCR, URLs behind QR code, and many more.

 The Smart-Phish engine detects phishing in emails in all languages.
 Language-based detections are supported for languages, as mentioned in Supported Languages for Anti-Phishing.